svandragt/Taskfile/README.md

 This is a fork of Taskfile, optimised as a task runner.
 See https://github.com/adriancooney/Taskfile for the original project.

 This repository contains the runner `Taskfile.sh` for getting started in your own projects.
 It runs task files, a bash (or zsh etc.) script that contains functions that can be called via the runner.
-These must be called `.Taskfile`.
 The runner detects any task files in the current, parent, grandparent etc directory  of the directory you're in.
+These must be called `.Taskfile` or `.Taskfile.local`.
+The difference is only in that the former should be added to a project's version control, and the latter should be added to `.gitignore`.

 The `Taskfile.sh` in this repository, when added to a directory in your PATH, contains the runner and help function which lists all the detected tasks.